 The pre-decision interview includes an employee’s spouse or partner.
 Pre-decision best practices programs offer a career assessment to develop an action plan that will help the spouse or partner adjust to the new location.
 This can include resume services, aggressive job searching, and more.

 Through the pre-decision interview process, the specific needs of the family are determined.
 To help candidates better understand the new location before moving, they are presented with school reports and detailed community information.
 Community tours are arranged so that transferees and their families can see schools, hospitals, and centers of culture and entertainment prior to moving.

 The talent acquisition program manager of a large healthcare company said, “By using pre-decision to initiate relocations prior to the face-to-face interview, we know that transferees have arrived more quickly, have settled better, and stayed longer.”

-Because of how it engages relocation candidates and their families, increases assignment acceptance and success, and saves companies time and money, pre-decision is a best practice when it comes to mobility management.
+Because of how it engages relocation candidates and their families, increases assignment acceptance and success, and saves companies time and money, pre-decision best practices should be utilized when it comes to mobility management.